arve0/codeclub_lesson_builder/README.md

 - `server` will start a local web-server and open your browser with the index
 - `default` start the `server`-task and reload browser upon file changes (runs when gulp recieves no arguments)
 - `dist` does a clean then a complete build
-- `links` runs the `dist`-task and then check all links on all pages
+- `links` runs a local server and check all links on all pages
+- `prodlinks` check links on production page, set start in [config.js](config.js)
+- `github` start webhook server which listens for pushes to repo and starts build